 When my wife and daughters talk about bras and other female accessories in my presence, that’s too much information (TMI) for me.
 Or when they reveal certain information on the relationship of one of my girl’s boyfriend, that’s also TMI.

 When my older customers introduce themselves during our networking events, they may reveal TMI.
-Such as how they were let go from their previous employer, or how they have been out of work for a certain number of months, or that they’re lost in their job search.
+Such as how they were let go from their previous employer or how they have been out of work for a certain number of months.

 What these folks fail to realize is that there are situations when disclosing your deepest and darkest secrets is not a wise move.
 And a networking event is one of them.
 So when is it harmful to your job search to disclose TMI?

 The answer I’d like to give is always, but that’s unrealistic and a very cold statement.
-There should be times when you can voice your frustrations, such as with family members and close friends.
-There should be times when you can let your guard down.
+There should be times when you can voice your frustrations, such as with close friends, job-search buddy groups, etc. There should be times when you can let your guard down.

 But let’s look at times when you shouldn’t.